Mo-aziz/RAG-System/README.md

 # Multimodal RAG System for MkDocs Documentation

 This project implements a **Retrieval-Augmented Generation (RAG) system** for [MkDocs](https://github.com/mkdocs/mkdocs), an open-source static site generator for project documentation.
 The system allows users to query the MkDocs documentation and retrieve answers from the docs, with support for **multimodal queries** (text + images) via embeddings.
+Done on Google Colab the link is in the end of README .

 ## Features